-- proper accounting records have not been kept by the Company; or - the financial statements are not in agreement with the accounting records; or - we have not received all the information and explanations we require for our audit.
+- · proper accounting records have not been kept by the Company, or proper returns adequate for our audit have not been received from branches not visited by us: or - the financial statements are not in agreement with the Company's accounting records and returns; or - we have not received all the information and explanations we require for our audit.

-Responsibilities of Directors
+Responsibilities of directors

-As explained more fully in the Directors' Responsibilities Statement set out on pages 62 to 63, the Directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the directors' responsibilities statement set out on pages 54 to 55, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.